jahands/workers-sdk/docs/wrangler-opencode-POC.spec.md

 2. Demo can be shown to stakeholders
 3. User feedback is positive (>4.0/5.0 satisfaction)
 4. Technical feasibility is proven
-5. pkg.pr.new publishing workflow is validated
+5. npm publishing workflow is validated
 6. Integration feels native to Wrangler CLI

 This POC will serve as the foundation for production implementation and provide valuable insights for the full integration roadmap.